Dragxy/chatbuddy/README.md

 During development, many changes and different ideas were experimented with.
 Initially, Kafka was tried, but that idea was scrapped as the project did not need to be scaled to that extent, and it would have required unnecessary research.
 Therefore, it defaulted back to a simple WebSocket broker of Spring Boot.
 Furthermore, if there had been more time, an Angular web server would have been implemented instead of the basic HTML/CSS one.
 Despite the limited timeframe and resources, the development process was a valuable learning experience.
 The most important features were successfully implemented, and the application has a solid foundation to be built upon.
 Future improvements could include enhancing the user interface, adding more advanced features, and optimizing performance to handle a larger user base.
 The project demonstrates the potential of combining different technologies to create a functional and efficient chat application.

 ## Choice of Technologies
-The technologies and programming languages used in this project were chosen based on the developer's experience, as well as their usefulness and functionality to satisfy the assignment as efficiently as possible.
+The technologies and programming languages used in this project were chosen based on the developer"s experience, as well as their usefulness and functionality to satisfy the assignment as efficiently as possible.
 Spring Boot was selected for the backend because it provides a simple REST API, easy database integration, and an integrated web server for a simple HTML webpage.
 MongoDB was used as the database server because it is document-oriented, making it easy to expand and experiment with, and the performance of a relational database model was not required.
 WPF was chosen as the second frontend as part of the given specifications.

 ## My Motivation

 This application was developed as part of a school project.
 The primary goal was to satisfy all the requirements of the assignment.
 Therefore, it should be treated as such.
 There is a lot to improve and expand, yet there was a limited amount of time.
 With the assignment due, there will most likely be no further development on this project.
 The goal was never to replace any of the established chat services out there, but to provide educational insight into the technologies used and how to implement them.
-And if it helped any other programmer out there, you're most welcome ; ).
+And if it helped any other programmer out there, you"re most welcome ; ).

 # Ressources